svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

-The `iota` and the `reverse` functions are both examples building a list. `iota` builds a list based an input argument and enumerates all numbers from 0 up to and including the number providided as argument.
+The `iota` and the `reverse` functions are both examples building a list. `iota` builds a list based an input argument and enumerates all numbers from 0 up to and including the number provided as argument.
 `reverse` takes a list as input, deconstructs it and creates a new list in the reversed order.